Starting any business is hard. If you are thinking of starting a mechanic workshop there a many things you need to consider.

 Set up your Workshop Accounting

 You will require a safe and suitable location to trade in.
-We strongly recommend getting an WHS inspector into your site prior to renting the space to see if it is safe to trade without being a cause of harm for your staff, the public or yourself.
+We strongly recommend getting an WHS inspector into your site prior to renting the space.
+You need to see if the location is safe to trade without being a cause of harm for your staff, and the public.

 6. Tools and Equipment